bablokb/cp-datalogger/power.md

   - on: 4 * 24 * 0.2863mAh = 27,4848mAh
   - off: 84672/3600 * 75µA = 1.764mAh

-So per day the needed energy is 29.25mAh
+So per day the needed charge capacity is 29.25mAh

 Four measurements per hour without display: 4 * 24 = 96 measurements a day
 with a total on time of 96 * 6 secs = 576 secs.
 Off time is 85824 secs.